lakhujanivijay/I-Shell-Do-This/Calculate_Assembly_Statistics/ReadMe.md

 #### The program outputs the following statistical elements:

-- num_scaffolds: The total number of [scaffolds](http://genome.jgi.doe.gov/help/scaffolds.html)
+- num_scaffolds: The total number of scaffolds.

 - num_contigs: The total number of [contigs](https://en.wikipedia.org/wiki/Contig)